-Big toe numbness can also be caused by things like poor circulation or even a pinched nerve between the toes themselves, but it’s more commonly due to a nerve, specifically the L5 spinal nerve in the lower back as this is the nerve that branches all the way from the spine down to the big toe.
+Big toe numbness can also be caused by things like poor circulation or even a pinched nerve between the toes themselves, but it’s more commonly due to a nerve, specifically the L5 spinal nerve in the lower back as this is the nerve that branches all the way from the spine down to the big toe (1).

 The numbness in the big toe could be that first early-warning sign, and if it isn’t addressed back pain or stiffness might develop.
 On the other hand, you could have a pinched nerve in your low back and not experience back pain or other back symptoms.

 There are a number of things.
 A bulging or herniated disc.
 An injury to the back.
 Even inflammation from arthritis pressing on the nerve.
 Any of these conditions can cause the foramen, the tunnel that travels out of the spinal column and houses the spinal nerve, to narrow.
 This narrowing is called foraminal stenosis, and it can cause spinal nerves to become pinched.

 Other issues that can affect the big toe include arthritis in the toe itself, tendon injuries, and bunions, so if there are other symptoms accompanying numbness, these should be ruled out.
 While arthritis is unlikely to make the big toe numb, it can cause pain and stiffness, and it, too, can disrupt how you walk.

 An injury to the flexor hallucis longus tendon, which runs along the bottom of the big toe, can be debilitating and extremely painful.
 Injuries to this tendon can disrupt the ability to flex the big toe and also disrupt ankle stability as well as many other issues.
 Again, you are more likely to feel intense pain with an injury such as this rather than numbness.

 When chronically irritated, the low-back nerves that can make your big toe numb can also cause a bunion, or bone spur, to form on your big toe.
 Numbness, tightness, and pain are all signs throughout the leg and foot that can accompany this issue.
-It’s best to treat this problem very early, before surgery becomes the only solution.

-The upshot?
-In order to understand what is making your big toe numb, it’s important that you don’t procrastinate on having it examined.
-Acting early will allow you to rule out other issues that can affect the big toe, focus in on the root cause of the numbness, and find regenerative solutions to treat it before it gets worse.
+In order to understand what’s making your big toe numb, it’s important that you don’t procrastinate on having it examined; acting early will allow you to rule out other issues that can affect the big toe.
+It’s best to treat this problem very early before surgery becomes the only solution.